isseikz/mcp-adb/README.md

 - `deviceId` (optional): Target a specific device when multiple devices are connected
 - `openInBrowser` (optional, default: false): Automatically open the screenshot in your default browser

+Response:

+- Text description of the screenshot capture
+- Resource URI reference to the latest screenshot
+- Base64-encoded image data for direct use without making a separate resource request

 Example: